confirmationbias616/certificate_checker/README.md

 :crystal_ball::arrow_right::ballot_box_with_check: Some highly unpredictable amount of time passes while the GC and Owner work on closing out the project and issuing an official certificate of substantial completion

-***:crystal_ball::arrow_right::rage1::no_entry::rage2::loop::arrow_right::arrow_right::arrow_right::moneybag: You get paid for your hard-earned 10% holdback after having to repeatedly bug the GC repeatedly and/or invoice prematurely and take a tax hit***
+***:crystal_ball::arrow_right::rage1::no_entry::rage2::loop::arrow_right::arrow_right::arrow_right::moneybag: You get paid for your hard-earned 10% holdback after having to repeatedly bug the GC and/or invoice prematurely and take a tax hit***

 ---
 ### Holdback Release Workflow Using this Service